 The impact of the client reactions actually led me to becoming a Pet First Aid instructor and making sure that all of my staff were trained up too.

-Having someone enter your home to look after your beloved pets and possessions can trigger initial fears for homeowners and it is up to us to help potential clients overcome those fears.
+Having someone enter your home for pet-sitting, to look after your beloved pets and possessions can trigger initial fears for homeowners and it is up to us to help potential clients overcome those fears.
 After the initial credibility checks our ability to show that we are genuinely interested in the client’s pets is something that should be taken seriously.

 Aside from the positive client reaction and the enhancement to your personal Housesitter or Petsitter profile the benefits of Pet First Aid certification are myriad.
 Running courses as an instructor brought me into contact with many people who had decided to get qualified in pet first aid as they had faced a situation involving pets where they were unsure of themselves.
 Others simply wanted to know what do should they ever have cause to.